 Analyze: 3×3 framework for classifying country/region groups and comparing countries/regions with similar competitiveness structure.

 The research classifies more than 60 countries/regions based on their size and competitiveness in order to yield realistic analysis results.
-Countries/regions are first classified into large, medium, or small according to their size by combining the population and land size, and into strong, intermediary, or weak based on their competitiveness using the indicators calculated with the DD-Based 9-Factor model, and ultimately are classified into 9 segments (3X3).
+Countries/regions are first classified into large, medium, or small according to their size by combining the population and land size, and into strong, intermediary, or weak based on their competitiveness using the indicators calculated with the IPS model, and ultimately are classified into 9 segments (3X3).
 This classification enables the relative comparison of competitiveness of countries within the same group.

 Simulate: Applying business strategy (e.g., Porter’s (1985) two generic strategies of cost or differentiation strategy) toward guiding an appropriate strategic choice for competitiveness enhancement.

-Different weights are applied to different variables in the DD-Based 9-Factor model.
+Different weights are applied to different variables in the IPS model.
 For instance, in Cost Strategy, competition is based on natural resources and low labor cost, therefore "factor conditions" and "workers" in the model are given more weight; whereas for Differentiation Strategy, where competition is based on high cost and high value added, "demand conditions" and "professionals" are given more weight.
 Countries/regions are able to identify their competitiveness structure and appropriate strategy through this stimulation.